 However, it’s just as important for investors to understand the quantitative terms, or “structure,” of a SPAC deal.
 All SPACs are typically priced at $10 per unit, but the makeup of the units can be vastly different.

-Read on for a closer look at warrants and how their inclusion, or absense, in a SPAC unit can affect investor profits.
-We will break down the mechanics of a SPAC unit with the following compositions:
+Warrants and their inclusion, or absence, in a SPAC unit can affect investor profits.
+A SPAC unit can have the following compositions:

 SPAC Warrants 101

+SPAC warrants are similar to stock warrants.
 Stock warrants are financial contracts that give holders the right to buy shares at a later date.
-Compared with stocks, warrants can be a relatively inexpensive way for investors to wager on an underlying asset, usually a stock, because they offer leverage–putting up a small investment for a potentially bigger payout.
+Compared with stocks, warrants can be a relatively inexpensive way for investors to wager on an underlying asset, usually a stock, because they offer leverage — putting up a small investment for a potentially bigger payout.

-But warrants have the potential to be incredibly lucrative for these early SPAC investors because as explained before, essentially they’re buying for $10 one share plus the right to buy additional shares at a set level–what’s known as the strike or exercise price.
+But warrants have the potential to be incredibly lucrative for these early SPAC investors.
+This is because, as explained, essentially they’re buying for $10 one share plus the right to buy additional shares at a set level — what’s known as the strike or exercise price.
 Also importantly, even if an early investor decides to redeem their shares in the SPAC before a merger is completed, they get to keep the warrants that were a part of the SPAC units.

 Examples of SPAC Investments With Different Warrant Compositions

-It’s important for investors to examine the deal structure of each SPAC closely, and they can do this by reading the IPO prospectus.
+It’s important for investors to examine the deal structure of each SPAC closely, and they can do this by reading the initial public offering (IPO) prospectus.
 The information around the composition of the shares or units being offered is usually on one of the first few pages, but reading the entire prospectus is essential for investors to make the right investment decision for them.

 In general, here are some other pertinent pieces of information relating to warrants that potential investors should be looking for when reading through the prospectus: